Regia Aeronautica: Western Desert

 An early Macchi C.202 (note lack of radio mast) of 81ª Squadriglia, 6° Gruppo, 1° Stormo CT; this photo appears to have been taken in Libya.

-Initially, the Western Desert Campaign was a near equal struggle between the Regia Aeronautica and the British Royal Air Force (RAF).
+Initially, the Western Desert Campaign was a near equal struggle between the Regia Aeronautica and the Royal Air Force (RAF).
 Early on, the fighters available to both sides were primarily older biplanes, with Italian Fiat CR.32 and Fiat CR.42s flying against British Gloster Gladiators.

-After the Italian disasters during Operation Compass and the arrival of General Erwin Rommel and his German Africa Corps, the Regia Aeronautica fought side by side with the German Luftwaffe in the Western Desert.
+After the Italian disasters during Operation Compass and the arrival of General Erwin Rommel and his lang|de|Deutsches Afrika Korps} (DAK) the Regia Aeronautica fought side by side with the Luftwaffe in the Western Desert.

-Although the air campaign in Libya was seriously limited because of desert conditions, the Italian Royal Air Force managed to retain a force of nearly four hundred airplanes.
-During the first British counter-offensive, the Regia Aeronautica had suffered heavy losses (over 400 aircraft) until the Axis attack on Greece began, when a major part of the British land and air forces were diverted there giving the Italian forces time to recover.
-New Italian aircraft and units were supplemented by the arrival of the German Afrika Korps, and the attached Luftwaffe contingent deployed almost 200 airplanes in Libya and another 600 in Sicily.
+Although the air campaign in Libya was seriously limited because of desert conditions, the Regia Aeronautica managed to retain a force of nearly four hundred aeroplanes.
+During the first British counter-offensive, the Regia Aeronautica suffered many losses (over 400 aircraft) until the Battle of Greece began, when much of the British land and air forces were diverted there giving the Italian forces time to recover.
+New Italian aircraft and units were supplemented by the arrival of the DAK and the attached Luftwaffe contingent deployed almost 200 aircraft in Libya and another 600 in Sicily.
 Working with the Luftwaffe, the Regia Aeronautica performed better due to the exchange of tactical doctrine and the arrival of more modern aircraft.

-In mid-1942, during the Battle of Bir Hakeim (26 May 1942 – 11 June 1942) the new Macchi C.202 fighter outperformed all of the Desert Air Force's fighters, achieving an unprecedented ratio kill/loss of 4.4/1, better than that of famed Messerschmitt Bf 109s (3.5/1) fighting the same battle.
+In mid-1942, during the Battle of Bir Hakeim (26 May 1942 – 11 June 1942) the new Macchi C.202 Folgore fighter outperformed all of the Desert Air Force's fighters, achieving an unprecedented ratio kill/loss of 4.4/1, better than that of the famed Messerschmitt Bf 109s (3.5/1) fighting the same battle.

 During Rommel's first offensive, the Italians managed to divert RAF attacks from his forces and covered his retreat during the British Operation Crusader, while inflicting heavy losses on RAF bombers.
 During Rommel's second offensive, the Regia Aeronautica and the Luftwaffe suffered considerable losses due to stronger Allied resistance during air battles over El Alamein and bombing raids over Alexandria and Cairo.

-The Regia Aeronautica, having suffered heavy losses in Egypt, was withdrawn progressively to Tobruk, Benghazi, Tripoli and, eventually, Tunisia.
+The Regia Aeronautica, having suffered many losses in Egypt, was withdrawn progressively to Tobruk, Benghazi, Tripoli and, eventually, Tunisia.